 What Is The Difference Between Water Based Paints and Solvent Based Paint

 Homeowners today, along with reliable painting companies tend to always chose the safer, eco-friendly water-based paints for all their interior and exterior painting projects.
-Little to no VOCs emissions, no toxic smells or fumes, makes it the first choice for homeowners and painters alike.
+Little to no VOC emissions, no toxic smells or fumes, makes it the first choice for homeowners and painters alike.
 Homeowners like the fact that there are no strong lingering smells and within a few hours all their furniture can return to its original place in the room.

 Solvent Based Paints